Do This One Thing Every Day to Become a Better Copywriter

 Create Your Daily Routine

-Writing every day creates momentum, as Jon Stoltzfus talked about in this article.
+Writing every day creates momentum.
 To build momentum, you focus on what you want to achieve and take small steps to build energy to get to your goal.

 When you write every day, you take control of your writing.
 Instead of stating, “I am a writer” and then staring at a blank page for several hours — a daily routine that includes writing gets you to put words on paper — be it by pen or keyboard — and you are actually writing.